weaversa/cryptol-course/labs/SAW/SAW.md

 # Pointers, Arrays, and Structs

+// There are many subsections to this section... does it seem cluttered or unorganized?

 ## Pointers and Arrays

 We'll begin by writing a function that given two arrays adds the